 The solution to the flesh problem, is not trying to not sin, but rather living in service.
 Christianity is not about trying not to commit sin, but rather about becoming a living sacrifice.
 Paul talks about this in Romans 7.
 Whenever he tried not to covet, that activated the law of his members (the flesh) and caused him to do exactly what he intended not to.
 Trying not to sin activates the flesh, perhaps because it puts the focus on ourselves.
 Trying to serve others deactivates the flesh, perhaps because it takes the emphasis away from ourselves.

 The key to walking in the spirit is crucifying the flesh.
 The key to crucifying the flesh is to live a life of service to others.
 This is not merely getting involved in church, joining the choir, teaching a sunday school class, or what have you.
 It is a life that is devoted to God for his service.
 It is a life of surrender.
 Every believer should figure that out for him or herself.

-Just to give an example, most men tend to fantasize about women in a sexual way.
-But in my experience, whenever my focus has been off of my own desires, and rather directed toward doing what is best for her (whatever that may be), it is difficult for me to "lust after her" in my mind.
-That's because I de-activated the flesh.
-That's just my experience.
 I have also noticed, during difficult times in my life, when I've learned to just surrender my will and desires to God, that it is much easier to walk in the Spirit and bear the fruit of the Spirit.
 It is during those times that I'm ever mindful about having a good Christian testimony and serving others, whereas at other times, it is a struggle.
-These are just my experiences.
+This just my experience.
 It doesn't work exactly the same way for everyone, nevertheless, the general rules do apply.